simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

 -------------------------------------------------------------------------------

 * for now : just need to duplicate what GGeo did
-* but potentially this is an area to optimize based on the extent of the different choices
+* but potentially this is an area to optimize based on the extents of the different choices

-  * compound solid instances must not be too large : as that prevents acceleration structure from working
+  * compound solid instances must not be too large : as that prevents acceleration structure from accelerating
   * also presumbly should not be too small either : due to instancing overheads ?
   * where to draw the line requires performance measurement